dracodoc/mischelper/README.md

 Used to be named [formatpaste](https://github.com/dracodoc/formatpaste).

-These functions are very simple in concept but could save some time in life.
+These functions are very simple in concept but may save you some time.

 ## Installation
 To install: